 The scholarship is offered to two students per field school.

 Up to $2,000 tuition per student for one field school season per recipient.
-Funds may be used to cover travel expenses to a from the field school.
+Funds may be used to cover travel expenses to and from the field school as well as other expense related to the attendance of a field school.
 All funds must be administered by the field school.

 No funds shall be provided from this fund for salary or wages for the applicant, director of field school or other field school participants, or for travel to conferences or professional meetings.